Linux Bash shell is the most popular shell.

 Script File Interpreter #!/bin/bash

 In Linux and opensource world script files are very important.
-There are different type of scripting language used to write script files.
-As file extension is just a label for a script file script file interpreter line is used to specify the scripting language.
+There are different types of scripting languages used to write script files.
+As file extension is just a label for a script file interpreter line is used to specify the scripting language.

 #!/bin/bash specifies that current file is a bash script which will be interpreted with the bash or interpreter